warner/tahoe-lafs/docs/frontends/webapi.rst

  tahoe debug dump-cap URI:CHK:n7r3m6wmomelk4sep3kw5cvduq:os7ijw5c3maek7pg65e5254k2fzjflavtpejjyhshpsxuqzhcwwq:3:20:14861 -> storage index: whpepioyrnff7orecjolvbudeu
- echo "whpepioyrnff7orecjolvbudeu my-puppy-told-me-to" >>$NODEDIR/webapi.blacklist
+ echo "whpepioyrnff7orecjolvbudeu my-puppy-told-me-to" >>$NODEDIR/access.blacklist
  tahoe restart $NODEDIR
  tahoe get URI:CHK:n7r3m6wmomelk4sep3kw5cvduq:os7ijw5c3maek7pg65e5254k2fzjflavtpejjyhshpsxuqzhcwwq:3:20:14861
  -> error, 403 Access Prohibited: my-puppy-told-me-to

-If the ``webapi.blacklist`` file is present at node startup, each webapi operation will check it for updates.
+If the ``access.blacklist`` file is present at node startup, each webapi operation will check it for updates.
 So adding second, third, or additional entries to the blacklist does not require a node restart.
 To avoid a performance penalty for nodes that do not use the blacklist at all, this